g-savitha/Coffee-Shop/RAILWAY-MICROSERVICES.md

    - Go to the "Settings" tab
    - Under "Domains", generate a Railway domain or add your custom domain

-## About Nginx as a Proxy
+## About Caddy as a Proxy

-Nginx is being used as a reverse proxy in this architecture for several reasons:
+Caddy is being used as a reverse proxy in this architecture for several reasons:

-**Advantages of Nginx:**
+**Advantages of Caddy:**
-- Very high performance and battle-tested
-- Widely used in production environments with a large community
-- Excellent for routing traffic between microservices
-- Extremely lightweight (Alpine image is only ~7MB)
-- Highly configurable for complex routing needs
-- Efficient static file serving capability
+- **Simple Configuration**: Caddy's configuration is much more straightforward than Nginx or other alternatives
+- **Automatic HTTPS**: Caddy automatically obtains and renews SSL certificates
+- **Modern defaults**: Sensible defaults for HTTP/2, security headers, and other best practices
+- **Lightweight**: Small Docker image size with Alpine base
+- **Zero-downtime reloads**: Configuration can be changed without dropping connections

-In our setup, Nginx serves two key purposes:
+In our setup, Caddy serves two key purposes:
-1. The frontend service uses Nginx to serve static React files
+1. The frontend service uses Caddy to serve static React files
-2. The proxy service uses Nginx to route traffic between services:
+2. The proxy service uses Caddy to route traffic between services:
    - `/api/*` requests are forwarded to the backend service
    - All other requests are forwarded to the frontend service